 Look for new ways to ease stress.
 For instance, exercise releases "feel-good" hormones called endorphins.
 Studies show that moving around improves your mood and helps you sleep better.
 Pick activities that don't put pressure on your joints.
 So, go for a walk instead of a jog.

-Another way to reduce stress is to practice a mind-body therapy such as meditation, visualization, or biofeedback.
-Even yoga has been shown to help reduce stress.
-Check out your local community center; they often offer free or low-cost classes in stress reduction techniques.
+Another way to lower stress is to try a mind-body technique such as meditation, visualization, or biofeedback.
+Yoga can also help, studies show.
+Check to see if your local community center offers free or low-cost classes.

-On days when you are feeling good, you may be tempted to catch up on all the things you haven’t been able to get done.
-But be careful not to overdo it.
-Overdoing activities can bring on fatigue and trigger a flare.
-On good days, prioritize what needs to be done and pace yourself.
-Take frequent rest breaks even if you aren’t feeling particularly tired.
-Ask for help.
+On days when you feel good, you may be tempted to catch up on all the things you couldn't get done when your RA was bothering you.
+Be careful not to overdo it.
+You can bring on fatigue and trigger a flare if you push yourself too hard.

-- Take advantage of adaptive devices like canes, special jar openers, and padded handles.
+- Use canes, special jar openers, and padded handles.